hellerqr/X-Touch-for-MA-Dot2/README.md

 Thanks to [Linus Groschke](https://github.com/linusgke) for the software [pyMAdot2](https://github.com/linusgke/pyMAdot2), which also served as an inspiration for the code.

-Thanks to the support association of [Gymnasium Köln Pesch](https://gymnasium-koeln-pesch.de/) for covering the acquisition costs of the Behringer X-Touch for use in the "AG für Veranstaltungstechnik".
+Thanks to the support association of [Gymnasium Köln Pesch](https://gymnasium-koeln-pesch.de/) for covering the acquisition costs of the Behringer X-Touch for use in the `AG für Veranstaltungstechnik`.

 # How to Make the Software Ready for Operation

 1. Connect the Behringer X-Touch via USB.
-2. Start Dot2 on your PC.
+2. Start `Dot2 on pc`.
-3. Start dot2.py.
+3. Start `dot2.py`.

 # Functions of the Software